Research report on coal in Bay Area finds alarming health and Environmental Justice impacts

 The three scientists who conducted and reported on this research presented their findings to the Oakland and Richmond communities in an online Town Hall on April 26, 2023.
 The Town Hall focused on dispersion of PM2.5 from coal trains but touched on the full report’s findings as well.
 A video of the Town Hall has been posted to YouTube; and the slide deck presented at the Town Hall by Dr. Bart Ostro is available as a PDF.

-Following the Town Hall, the full report’s release, and a UC Davis Press Release, journalists reported on the research on KCBS Radio, on KQED Radio, in the San Francisco Chronicle, and in CoalWire #464.
+Following the Town Hall, the full report’s release, and a UC Davis Press Release, journalists reported on the research on KCBS Radio, on KQED Radio, in the San Francisco Chronicle, in CoalWire #464, and in the East Bay Express.